Nik Brunner's personal website - a black and white photograph of a modernist house representing his digital home

 DealerCenter Digital

-Led major architectural migrations by championing TanStack Query adoption and migrating the codebase from legacy Redux to Redux Toolkit, authoring comprehensive code guidelines and best practices documentation.
-Completely rebuilt a Vendure storefront from Remix to TanStack Start/Router with TanStack Query, Form, GraphQL, ShadCN and Tailwind CSS.
+A major focus was architectural migrations: I championed TanStack Query adoption and migrated the codebase from legacy Redux to Redux Toolkit.
+This included authoring comprehensive code guidelines and best practices documentation.
+I also completely rebuilt a Vendure storefront from Remix to TanStack Start/Router with TanStack Query, Form, GraphQL, ShadCN and Tailwind CSS.

-Designed and implemented a comprehensive 10-variant color system with Figma integration, affecting 1.6k files across the codebase.
-Built and maintained BikeCenter's entire component library from scratch using React, TypeScript, and SCSS—no third-party UI frameworks.
+On the design system side, I created a comprehensive 10-variant color system with Figma integration, affecting 1.6k files across the codebase.
+BikeCenter's entire component library was built from scratch using React, TypeScript, and SCSS—no third-party UI frameworks.

-Designed internal APIs for state management and GraphQL integration, establishing developer experience patterns across the team.
-Bridged design and engineering as a trusted decision-maker for UX and technical feasibility, collaborating with designers as both implementer and advisor.
+I also shaped internal APIs for state management and GraphQL integration, establishing developer experience patterns across the team.
+As a trusted decision-maker for UX and technical feasibility, I bridged design and engineering, collaborating with designers as both implementer and advisor.

 diva-e

-Contributed to a major e-commerce platform at digital agency.
-Built an internal social platform using React, GraphQL (Apollo), and SCSS.
-Created onboarding documentation for the company's proprietary framework.
-Successfully navigated remote work transition during COVID-19 outbreak.
+I contributed to a major e-commerce platform at a digital agency, and built an internal social platform using React, GraphQL (Apollo), and SCSS.
+I also created onboarding documentation for the company's proprietary framework.
+This role started right as COVID-19 hit, so I successfully navigated the transition to fully remote work.

 Campudus

-Built a fullstack accessories ordering application from scratch (design, architecture, backend, frontend) during a 3-month internship at DealerCenter Digital's sister company.
+I built a fullstack accessories ordering application from scratch—design, architecture, backend, and frontend—during a 3-month internship at DealerCenter Digital's sister company.

 Projects